 4.9.
 Estimating the value of agricultural output is subject to a number of difficulties because of inadequacy of coverage and, where coverage exists, inaccuracy of return, in regard to the data dealing with acreage, outturn, valuation, and derivation of net value.
 Thus statistics of land utilization are available only for 557 million acres out of a total geographical area of 781 million acres in the Indian Union.
-Of these 781 million acres, 224 million acres are 'non reporting'.
+[Of these 781 million acres, 224 million acres are 'non reporting'.
 For 180 million acres, returns of land utilization are estimated and not based on complete enumeration.
-Estimates of yield for the 'forecast' crops cover 230 million acres or roughly 77 per cent of the gross area under cultivation; estimates of yield are also available for tea, coffee and rubber.
+Estimates of yield for the 'forecast' crops cover 280 million acres or roughly 77 per cent of the gross area under cultivation; estimates of yield are also available for tea, coffee and rubber.
 Even in the case of forecast crops, with the exception of rice and wheat in class A states for which out-turn statistics based on random sample surveys are available, estimates of out-turn are generally based on eye-estimation by the village patwari and contain an unknown element of error.
-Estimates of out-turn for certain other crops are made by the Ministry of Agriculture as also estimates of out-turn of foodgrains for part of the non-reporting area.
-For the remaining crops including pulses, fruits, vegetables, 'other' foodgrains, 'other' pulses, 'other' oilseeds, 'other' drugs and narcotics, 'other' dyes, 'other' fibres, 'other' condiments and spices, fodder crops, grass. straw. rice husk and bran and miscellaneous food and non-food crops, estimates have been made on the basis of miscellaneous data obtained from both official and non-official sources, especially the Ministry of Agriculture and from published and unpublished Marketing Reports prepared by the Agricultural Marketing Adviser to the Government of India.
-A noteworthy feature is our inclusion of the output of straw, stalks, rice husk.
+Estimates of out-turn for certain other crops are made by the Ministry of Agriculture as also estimates of out-turn of foodgrams for part of the non-reporting area.
+For the remaining crops including pulses, fruits, vegetables, 'other' foodgrains, 'other' pulses, 'other' oilseeds, 'other' drugs and narcotics, 'other' ayes, 'other' fibres, 'other' condiments and spices, fodder crops, grass, straw, rice husk and bran and miscellaneous food and non-food crops, estimates have been made on the basis of miscellaneous data obtained from both official and non-official sources, especially the Ministry of Agriculture and from published and unpublished Marketing Reports prepared by the Agricultural Marketing Adviser to the Government of India.
+A noteworthy feature is our inclusion of the output of straw, stalks, rice husk, bran, and grass and fodder even though these are used mostly for animal consumption.